rubyonjets/jets-docs/_docs/remote/codebuild/fleet.md

 The lowest cost Reserved fleet you can get is:

 * A `reserved.arm.g1.small` costs $0.00204/minute =~ $88/mo.
 * You are charged a **minimum** of an hour once you create a reserved fleet.
-IE: $0.1224
+IE: $0.1224.
+After the first hour, you are billed minutely.
-* Prices change.
-It's noted so you have an idea of how much it'll cost.
+* Prices may change.
+It's noted so you have an idea of cost.
+However, you should always refer to AWS for authorative pricing.
 * Other instance types are more expensive.
 See [CodeBuild Pricing](https://aws.amazon.com/codebuild/pricing/).
 * If you are only running one instance in the fleet, other jobs will be stuck in the queue waiting.